ovh/docs/pages/platform/metrics/source_windows/guide.fr-fr.md

 ## Instructions

-Some known tools have the possibility to collect Windows data, and then sending them to a Backend.
+Some known tools have the possibility to collect Windows data, and then send them to a Backend.
 We will see how the [telegraf tool](https://www.influxdata.com/time-series-platform/telegraf/) and the [Prometheus ecosystem](https://prometheus.io/) can be used to collect and store data on the Metrics Data Platform.

 ### telegraf

-[telegraf runs on Windows](https://github.com/influxdata/docs.influxdata.com/blob/master/content/telegraf/v1.7/administration/windows_service.md){.external}.
-Following this documentation and setting a configuration as described in our [telegraf user documentation](../source-telegraf/guide.fr-fr.md) allow a user to push it's own server and application data to Metrics.
+[Telegraf runs on Windows](https://github.com/influxdata/docs.influxdata.com/blob/master/content/telegraf/v1.7/administration/windows_service.md){.external}.
+Following this documentation and setting a configuration as described in our [telegraf user documentation](../source-telegraf/guide.fr-fr.md) allow a user to push its own server and application data to Metrics.

 First go to [download telegraf page](https://portal.influxdata.com/downloads/){.external} and select the Windows binaries.